mithraism/mithraism.github.io/content/journal/2007/presentational-elements-underrated/presentational-elements-underrated.markdown

 In that article, I also said:

-> Forgive me when I translate that as “The i element represents a span of text
+> Forgive me when I translate that as &ldquo;The i element represents a span of text
-> that is italic”.
+> that is italic&rdquo;.

 I didn't realise it at the time, but _that exactly is the point_ of the `i` element.
 In HTML5, the `i` element pretty much represents italic text.
 It is a presentation element with very little semantic value; the only thing you can derive from its usage is that text inside an `i` element is somehow different from its surroundings.